ArmBot-ECE/ArmBot_Javascript/README.md

 `npm install`

-6. Using your favorite IDE, you can code in `www` folder Only work done in this folder and config files `config.xml` `package.json` must be pushed on this repository.
+6. Using your favorite IDE, you can code in `www` folder.

+Only work done in this folder and config files `config.xml` `package.json` must be pushed on this repository.